top of page

 Why should I consider getting a new fuse board?

-Your consumer unit or fuse board controls the flow of electricity into and around your new home.
+Your consumer unit or fuse board controls the flow of electricity into and around your new home, and also consists of all relevant safety devices.
 But over time, this (like the rest of your home) becomes subject to wear and tear.
 If your fuse box is old or worn, it can increase your risk of circuit overloading and electrical fires.
+On top of this the regulations are constantly changing in a battle to ensure the safety of all electrical installations, so a new fuseboard may be required to bring you up to date with the newest regulations and guidelines.

 Likewise, if you would like to increase your home’s electrical capacity, this may also require a new fuse box.